Slain football players remembered as funny, sweet, ambitious

 CHARLOTTESVILLE, Va.
-(AP)Virginia football coach Tony Elliott smiled broadly when asked to share thoughts about three of his players slain in a campus shooting, as if doing so would offer some respite from two days of intense heartache.

-Lavel Davis Jr., D’Sean Perry and Devin Chandler were funny, competitive and great teammates, Elliott said, with personality quirks all their own that stood out.
+(AP)They were three college football players working through changes in their sports careers.
+Off the field, they were funny, sweet and ambitious.

-Davis was gentle, but passionate, with a smile that lit up a room, Elliott said.
-The 6-foot-7 wide receiver set the standard when it came to practicing and preparing for a game – even when the coaches weren’t around.
+Lavel Davis Jr., aspired to be the country’s best wide receiver after overcoming a season-ending injury.
+Gentle but passionate, the 6-foot-7 sports star set the standard among teammates for preparing for a game – even when the coaches weren’t around.

-”The other thing that resonated is just how good of a teammate he was and how much he loved his teammates and would do anything for his teammates,” Elliott told reporters at a Tuesday news conference.

-Perry was probably the most interesting guy on the roster, the coach said, a dedicated player but also a studio art major who shaped pots out of clay, liked to draw and listen to classical music.
+D’Sean Perry shifted seamlessly from linebacker to defensive end when the coaches asked.
+He was probably among the most interesting players on the roster, an art major who could draw and listened to classical music.

-”And he had a sense of humor that was one of a kind that only D’Sean could have,” Elliott said. ”You knew immediately when somebody said something, yeah, that was D’Sean.”

-Chandler transferred in from Wisconsin and had yet to play at Virginia.
+Devin Chandler transferred in from Wisconsin, where the wide receiver returned a total of four kicks, three against Notre Dame.
+At Virginia, his sense of humor helped teammates push through the monotony of training.
+He loved to dance.

 LAVEL DAVIS JR.

-An injury sidelined Davis for the 2021 season but he returned this year, starting six of the first seven games.
-In the season opener against the University of Richmond, he caught four passes for 89 yards, including a 56-yard touchdown.
-He was on a watch list for 2022 Comeback Player of the Year.
+A torn ACL derailed his sophomore season – Davis watched from the sideline – but he returned this year with great expectations.
+They were realized in the very first game.
+Trailing Richmond 7-0, he caught a 56-yard pass that tied the score.

-Herman Moore, who developed a friendship with Davis as an alumni-mentor, said Davis was hoping to finish his college career on a high note after bouncing back from his injury.
+”He wanted to be recognized as the best receiver in the nation,” said Herman Moore, who developed a friendship with Davis as an alumni-mentor.

-Davis had aspirations for the NFL, Moore said.
+Davis’s major was undecided.
+And he had aspirations to play in the NFL, Moore said.
 But he was also thinking about life beyond sports, perhaps in business.
-The future, however, was yet to be decided.

-”He wanted to be recognized as the best receiver in the nation,” Moore said. ”And he felt he had all the tools and the athleticism to get it done.”

 American studies professor Jack Hamilton, who had Davis in class, offered a similar impression.